 5. Becoming a leader on campus is easier.
 At my university, the Greeks were only 20% of the undergrad students.
 However, they were the leaders of 80% of the activities…i.e. Homecoming or the Student Alumni Association.
 It’s not that we held a monopoly on these offices, it simply meant that we were better at funneling information on ways to get involved vs. the dorms.
 I had the opportunity to help with festivals, mentor junior-high students on higher education and meet prospective scholarship students.
 No matter what, those leadership skills translate into your career.
 Looking back on those friends who were leaders – they are now directors of hospital departments, small business owners and community volunteers.
 One caveat: this varies by campus.
 My husband went to a smaller private school and the Greek system wasn’t as strong.
 As always, do your homework.

 6. Myth: Joining a Sorority/Fraternity cost too much money.
-Do you homework.
+So not true!
 Most colleges require that the room and board are competitive to the dormitory system.
 My university required that room and board for all Greek Houses be within $100 of campus living.
 And I was able to live in a MUCH nicer house vs. the cinder block “cell” of my dorm.
 Family style meals and better food were another bonus.

 7. Myth: There are so many other hidden costs.
 As far as the “extras” like dances, etc. that is up to you if want to attend and pay for.
 Most of the dances/parties I attended were only an additional cost of $40 which I was able to pay for with my part-time campus job…only if I had a guy I really wanted to invite.
 Otherwise I stayed back and watched movies with the rest of the girls.
 Either way, I had a great time.